 - 2.1 Academic Council has overall responsibility in all matters related to graduate research degrees.
-The University's Graduate Research Studies Board is responsible for all policies and procedures relating to graduate research and reports to Academic Council on these. - 2.2 The University is prepared to consider proposals for programmes of graduate research work concerned with fundamental research or other areas of scholarship or with any aspects of industrial, commercial, enterprise, clinical, artistic or professional activity. - 2.3 Students registered for graduate research degree programmes are entitled to the same rights and privileges as all other registered students and are subject to the same Code of Discipline.
-Students must comply with the University's regulations governing graduate research degrees and are obliged to adhere to the University's Code of Good Research Practice, its research ethics guidelines, the DCU Code of Practice on Authorship and the DCU Academic Integrity and Plagiarism Policy.

-- 2.4 A student may normally be registered at any time for one degree only, and work to be submitted for an award cannot be submitted elsewhere for a degree or other similar award.
+The University's Graduate Research Studies Board is responsible for all policies and procedures relating to graduate research and reports to Academic Council on these. - 2.2 The University is prepared to consider proposals for programmes of graduate research work concerned with fundamental research or other areas of scholarship or with any aspects of industrial, commercial, enterprise, clinical, artistic or professional activity. - 2.3 Students registered for graduate research degree programmes are entitled to the same rights and privileges as all other registered students and are subject to the same Student Code of Conduct and Discipline.
+Students must comply with the University's regulations governing graduate research degrees and are obliged to adhere to the University's Code of Good Research Practice, University' Export Control Policy, its research ethics guidelines, the DCU Code of Practice on Authorship and the DCU Academic Integrity and Plagiarism Policy.
+Students registered for graduate research degree programmes must also adhere to the National Policy Statement on Ensuring Research Integrity in Ireland, adopted by the Irish Universities Association and aligned with the European Code of Conduct for Research Integrity. - 2.4 A student may normally be registered at any time for one degree only, and work to be submitted for an award cannot be submitted elsewhere for a degree or other similar award.
 Any exceptional application for dual registration must be made to the Graduate Research Studies Board. - 2.5 Students on the Doctor of Education are registered with the Faculty.
-All other research students must register with a single School, notwithstanding the fact that he/she may conduct the research across a number of Schools or in one or more University Research Centre. - 2.6 In the case of interdisciplinary research projects, the School assuming responsibility for the project must be the School with which the student is registered. - 2.7 The University encourages collaboration in programmes of research between the University and other educational, industrial, commercial, professional or research institutions.
-Such arrangements are governed by the University Policy on Research Supervision and Awards in Collaboration with Other Institutions. - 2.8 All official communications and administrative procedures relating to graduate research applications, offers of places, registration, continued registration, annual progress reports, examination procedures and results shall be conducted through and by the Registry.
+All other research students must register with a single School, notwithstanding the fact that they may conduct the research across a number of Schools or in one or more University Research Centre. - 2.6 In the case of interdisciplinary research projects, the School assuming responsibility for the project must be the School with which the student is registered. - 2.7 The University encourages collaboration in programmes of research between the University and other educational, industrial, commercial, professional or research institutions.
+Such arrangements are governed by the University Policy on Research Supervision and Awards in Collaboration with Other Institutions.

+2.8 All official communications and administrative procedures relating to graduate research applications, offers of places, registration, continued registration, annual progress reports, examination procedures and results shall be conducted through and by the Registry.